spacetelescope/verhawk/README.md

 ## What isn't verhawk?

 A complex Python package version scanner.
-Verhawk does not account for every edge case, nor does it provide filtering of any kind.
+Verhawk does not account for every edge case, nor does it provide advanced filtering of any kind.
 For example, depending how modules are nested for each sub-package you may even encounter output such as `"package.thing=module <module '/path/to/module/module.py'>"`, and it breaks JSON.
 In which case, use `--exclude` to remove the offending module from the output stream, or pipe `verhawk` through `grep` and filter such results, then convert the keypairs (`module=version`) manually.

 These are known issues and unlikely to be addressed.